- City Government

 Outdoor Warning Sirens

 The emergency management teams of each city have worked together developing plans and guidelines in an effort to be consistent when activating their sirens during critical public emergency events.
-However, there will be conditions when our neighboring cities may activate their systems and be heard in Bedford and the event does not affect us causing confusion.
-In most cases, all cities in our area use the guidelines listed above when activating outdoor warning sirens.
+However, there will be conditions when neighboring cities may activate their systems and be heard in Bedford and the event does not affect Bedford, which causes confusion.
+In most cases, all cities in our area use the siren activation guidelines listed above.

-When do we test them?
+When do we test the sirens?